insomniacslk/irc-slack/README.md

 ### User tokens with auth cookie

-This approach does not require legacy tokens nor installing any app, but in order to get the token there are a few manual steps to execute in your browser's console.
+This approach does not require legacy tokens nor installing any app, but in order to get the token there are a few manual steps to execute.

 This type of token starts with `xoxc-`, and requires an auth cookie to be paired to it in order to work.

+There are two possible procedures, an entirely manual one, using the browser console, and a semi-automated one, which requires Chrome or Chromium in headless mode.

+**manual procedure via browser**

 This is the same procedure as described in two similar projects, see:
 * https://github.com/adsr/irslackd/wiki/IRC-Client-Config#xoxc-tokens